PrithvishSarkar/habitTracker/README.md

     - **Cross Mark (default state)** -> Indicates the task is not done
     - **Tick Mark** -> Indicates the task is completed
   - Toggle functionality ensures easy tracking of daily tasks

+- **Edit Habit**

+  - Click on the *Edit* icon to open a modal where you can update the *Habit Title* and *Habit Details*
+  - Submit changes by clicking the *Add Habit* button, or close the modal to discard changes without making edits

+- **Delete Habit**

+  - Click on the *Bin* icon to delete a specific habit
+  - The selected habit is removed from the app and *Local Storage*

 - **Starting Date**